In order to get honors conversion credit for this course, students who are in

 - Pick an example of international trade policy, such as a particular trade restriction that some country has imposed or proposed, and discuss the likely effects that this policy will have had or would have, and the reasons for it.

 - Has the international trading system been beneficial or harmful for less developed countries?

 - Pick a country and find data on how the value of its currency has changed over time -- the last 30 years, say.
-Then provide whatever explanation you can about why it behaved the way that it did.
+Then provide whatever explanation you can about why the currency behaved the way that it did.

 - How does the United States gain, or lose, from having a large current account deficit, and how does the US deficit also affect other countries?
-What can and/or should be done about it?
+What can and/or should be done about it, if anything?